Let’s learn how to run the IMPORTFROMWEB() function in Google Sheets and start scraping webdata.

 Extract any Amazon product details

-In this example, we will extract the title, price and rating from 3 Amazon products in your spreadsheet.
+Now let’s extract the title, price and rating from 3 Amazon listings.

 In our case A2:A4